-95. FAO's statistics are in the public domain and charges for access to such data should be minimal.
+95. FAO's statistics are in the public domain and generally there are no charges for access to these data.
 SPC informed that it does not charge for access to data but charges USD 50 annually from some users for printed publications.
-ICES and NAFO informed that they provide landing data free of charge to contracting parties but ICES charges for work with the data in the secretariats.
+ICES and NAFO informed that they provide landing data free of charge to contracting parties but ICES charges for preparatory work in the secretariats.
 IATTC provides data free of charge to all users.
 In contrast, Eurostat provides data and sells the New Cronos Fishery Statistics CD ROM at an approximate price of EUR 500.
-CWP noted that there are some differences between the cost recovery policy between CWP agencies.
-Since these agencies in some cases make data from other agencies available, it was found that some harmonization should be achieved.
+CWP noted that there are some differences between the cost recovery policy among CWP agencies.

+Since some agencies disseminate data from other agencies, it was felt that some harmonization should be achieved.
 CWP reiterated that catch and landing statistics published by agencies are in the public domain but noted that charging policy for the work involved in making the data available differs between agencies.